Summary: One night, Genya Arikado unexpectedly revealed tidbits of his past to Yoko

 Now, Genya looked like he might have feelings.
 Yoko thought that maybe the world ended and no one bothered to tell her.

-"Hello Yoko-san," said Genya, without looking at her.
+"Hello Belnades-san," said Genya, without looking at her.
 "You're not imaging things."

 Yoko quickly returned to reality.
 "I didn't expect to see you here."